apocalyptech/choosable/README.md

   node shape, rather than a unique color (when generating Graphviz graphs).
 I like that the ending color is very noticeable, though.
   Perhaps we should do BOTH?
+* None of the color presets look good in the default Powershell colors on Windows.
+Maybe add in a "ps" color scheme?
+Though I suspect we couldn't use color_dim() so naively, since some colors seem to benefit from DIM while others benefit from BRIGHT.
 * I seem to be inconsistent with "choosable" versus "chooseable."
 The printed book uses the E, though it seems that the more-canonical spelling is without?
 Given that the books themselves do not especially